ExCiteS/airquality/README.md

 yarn grunt
 ```

-Download all the required Cordova platforms (SDK must be installed for Android):
+Download all the required Cordova platforms:

 ```console
 yarn cordova platform add browser yarn cordova platform add android
 ```

+You will need an SDK installed locally in order to build and sign an Android app.
+Check the requirements to make sure the system is up and ready by running `yarn cordova requirements android`.

 Build Air Quality application for all platforms: